Inheritors (comics): Spider-Geddon

-The Spider-Men and Master Weaver have been watching Earth-3145.
-Although the Inheritors are undernourished from a lack of spiders, they are collecting the heads of the Spider-Bots.

-Spider-UK and Master Weaver learn about an Inheritor cloning engine on Earth-616.
-On Earth-3145, Jennix harvests the Spider-Bots' transmitters.
-Spider-UK advises Master Weaver to call the Web Warriors.

 Jennix, Morlun, and Verna emerge from Superior Octopus' cloning machine and Spider-Man Noir and Spider-UK are their first victims.
 Jennix tells Morlun that his score with the Earth-616 version of Spider-Man is irrelevant.

 As Jennix works to regenerate the rest of the Inheritors, the spiders suggest that Superior Octopus trigger the base's self-destruction while Spider-Gwen with her symbiote distracts them.
 The Inheritors are free, restricted to their current bodies.
 Verna searches for the crystal containing Solus' life-force.
 She takes Brix, Bora, and Daemos with her while Jennix rebuilds the cloning tubes.
 Superior Octopus and Spider-Punk suggest killing the Inheritors.
 Karn is confronted by Verna for siding with the Web Warriors.
 After he stabs her, she still feeds on his lifeforce.

-Solus' body is restored as Daemos, Brix, Bora, and Jennix await for Verna's return with the crystal.
-Spider-Ham reports back to the group.
-They are attacked by Brix, Bora, and Daemos.
-During the retreat, Superior Spider-Man learns that Jennix is having trouble with New U Technologies' cloning technology.

-After having located Peter Parker, Morlun proceeded to chase him throughout Manhattan where Morlun managed to wound him by breaking his wrist and his Dimensional Teleportation Watch.
-Before Morlun can finish of Spider-Man, Miles Morales shows up with some Spider-Men in order to provide some distractions which frustrated Morlun.
-When Morlun is brought down after a fierce fight with Spider-Man, he is trapped in a cage and hit with sedatives fired by Spider-Man and the police.

-Using a Dimensional Teleportation Watch, Verna travels to Earth-3145 where they were previously trapped in order to find the crystal with Solus' life force.
-She and her Hounds would engage Spider-Woman, Astro-Spider of Earth-3145, Spider-Kid of Earth-218, Spider-Woman of Earth-807128, and Kaine Parker.
-Before being left to die on the radiation-filled Earth, Verna uses her teleportation watch on Spider-Woman as she planned to have her be sent to the rest of the Inheritors.